bnb-chain/whitepaper/WHITEPAPER.md

 It is hard to conclude for BNB Chain, as it has never stopped evolving.
 The dual-chain strategy is to open the gate for users to take advantage of the fast transferring and trading on one side, and flexible and extendable programming on the other side, but it will be one stop along the development of BNB Chain.
 Here below are the topics to look into so as to facilitate the community better for more usability and extensibility:

 1. Add different digital asset model for different business use cases
-2. Enable more data feed, especially DEX market data, to be communicated from Binance DEX to BSC
+2. Enable more data feed, especially DEX market data, to be communicated from BNB DEX to BSC
 3. Provide interface and compatibility to integrate with Ethereum, including its further upgrade, and other blockchain
 4. Improve client side experience to manage wallets and use blockchain more  conveniently